Floydlang/floyd/design_notes/Motherboard/TD 4 - Advanced externals using pure function.md

 A) Mutate directly, propagate to world
 B) Work in stable copy then top-level code merges with world.
 Possible
 C) Top-level code use normal mutation.
-D) Top-level mutatation happens usng HW-metaphore
+D) Top-level mutatation happens using HW-metaphore
 E)